-(a) Represents the aggregate base salary payments which the executive would have received during the employment term if such termination had not occurred.

-(b) Represents the aggregate value of the continuation of the executive's health and life insurance benefits for up to the employment term.

-(c) Represents 50% of the aggregate base salary payments which the executive would have received during the employment term if such termination had not occurred.
+Name (a) Severance (Salary) (\$) Severance (Bonus) (\$) Value of Stock Acceleration (\$) Value of Option Acceleration (\$) Other Benefits (\$) Total (\$)

+Joseph A. García

+Death or Disability 1,050,000( b) - 1,050,000

+Prior to a Change of Control: Without

+Cause/With Good Reason/Non-

+Renewal by Company 1,050,000( (c) - 24,318(d) 1,074,318

+Albert Rodriguez

+Without Cause 86,538( (e) - 86,538
-(d) Represents two times the aggregate base salary payments which the executive would have received during a one-year period.

-(e) Represents the aggregate base salary payments of the greater of the remainder of the term or 24 months, which the executive would have received if such termination had not occurred, provided we receive a release in a form acceptable to us.

-(f) Represents the aggregate value of the continuation of executive health insurance benefits for up to 12 months after such date of termination.
+- (a) Under Mr. Raúl Alarcón's new employment agreement, he would not be entitled to any severance payments were his employment terminated as of December 31, 2014. - (b) Represents two times the aggregate base salary payments which the executive would have received during a one-year period. - (c) Represents the aggregate base salary payments of the greater of the remainder of the term or 24 months, which the executive would have received if such termination had not occurred, provided we receive a release in a form acceptable to us. - (d) Represents the aggregate value of the continuation of executive health insurance benefits for up to 12 months after such date of termination. - (e) As of December 31, 2014, Mr. Rodriguez's employment was "at-will."

-(g) Represents Ms. Montenegro's actual severance payments received, after her resignation on January 25, 2013.
-Under the terms of her separation agreement, Ms. Montenegro received a severance package consisting of (i) her pro-rated base salary, paid in equal periodic payments through July 26, 2013 (the gross amount of which was \$137,813), (ii) a \$10,000 lump sum paid within 30 days of her resignation and (iii) \$8,281 for 6 months of Company-sponsored health insurance premiums relating to COBRA health coverage.

-(h) As of December 31, 2013, Mr. Rodriguez's employment was "at-will."
 In the event that the employment is terminated without cause, in exchange for a release in a form acceptable to us, Mr. Rodriguez shall receive one week severance of his then annual base salary for every year served.

-While we believe that the amounts shown above and the assumptions upon which they are based provide reasonable estimates of the amounts that would have been due to the NEOs in the event that any of the circumstances described above had occurred on December 31, 2013, the actual amounts due to the NEOs upon a triggering event will depend upon the actual circumstances and the employment agreements.
+While we believe that the amounts shown above and the assumptions upon which they are based provide reasonable estimates of the amounts that would have been due to the NEOs in the event that any of the circumstances described above had occurred on December 31, 2014, the actual amounts due to the NEOs upon a triggering event will depend upon the actual circumstances and the employment agreements.